hnb-rabear/excel-to-unity/README.md

 - Support for managing the Database entirely with Excel.
 - Efficiently manage IDs and Constants, allowing for batch adjustments without affecting the Database.
 - Easily manage multiple languages through the Localization system, which can be powerfully integrated with Unity.
-- Export Data Table to JSON data files for easy integration into Unity.
+- Export Data Table to JSON Data files for easy integration into Unity.
 - Provide many data formats, which can be flexibly changed according to Data design requirements.

 # 3. Introduce features and installation instructions